-Oka’ Yanahli Preserve protects nearly 3,600 acres of native prairie and is along one-mile of the Blue River, an iconic symbol of natural beauty and a precious resource for life and economic development in southern Oklahoma, a resource worth protecting and preserving.
+In southern Oklahoma, along two-miles of the Blue River, sits 3,600 acres of native prairie, the Oka’ Yanahli Preserve.
+The Blue River is an iconic symbol of natural beauty and a precious resource for life and economic development - a resource worth protecting.

-It has shaped the human history of Oklahoma and continues to be a source of life and biodiversity.
 The Blue River and the Arbuckle-Simpson Aquifer, which sustains the river, are globally significant for the wide assortment of endemic life they support.
-The Blue River basin encompasses a variety of freshwater ecosystems, from rolling limestone prairies to oak forests in granite canyons to bottomland hardwood forests.
-An astonishing array of plant and animal species depend on a healthy, sustainable Blue River basin, including the Blue River subspecies of orangebelly darter, orangethroat darter and least darter; ringed crayfish; rabbitsfoot mussel; chatterbox orchid; bald eagle, prothotary warbler and dozens of species of migrating birds.
+The Blue River basin encompasses a variety of freshwater ecosystems, from rolling prairies, limestone outcrops, oak forests in granite canyons to bottomland hardwood forests.
+An astonishing array of plant and animal species depend on a healthy, sustainable basin, including the subspecies of orangebelly darter, orangethroat darter and least darter; ringed crayfish; rabbitsfoot mussel; chatterbox orchid; bald eagle, prothotary warbler and dozens of species of migrating birds.
 Seaside alder, found only in three widely disjunct parts of the United States—and arguably the rarest tree in North America—is more abundant on this river than anywhere else.
+The Blue River has shaped human history in Oklahoma and continues to be a source of life and biodiversity.

-It is also a critical source of water for human needs.
-In addition to providing for agricultural needs, the river sustains the city of Durant.
-Ranked the fastest growing rural city in Oklahoma, Durant is home to Southeastern Oklahoma State University and the headquarters of the Choctaw Na!on of Oklahoma.
+This Blue River is also a critical source of water for human needs.
+In addition to providing for agriculture, the river sustains the City of Durant.
+Durant is home to Southeastern Oklahoma State University, the headquarters of the Choctaw Nation of Oklahoma and is ranked the fastest growing rural city in Oklahoma.

 Access is limited to personnel and is open for public visitation during events hosted by The Nature Conservancy such as our field trips.